rossrobino/drab/apps/docs/src/pages/docs/generated/classes/wakelock.md

 that needs to stay on, or you are displaying a QR code.

 - Use `content` and `swap` elements to adjust the UI based on the current state.
-- `request` and `release` methods are provided to set the WakeLock with JavaScript.
 - `trigger` is disabled if not supported.
 - WakeLock is released when the element is removed from the DOM.